Of Lottery Tickets And College Degrees: Financial Advisors' Daily Digest

 A study published last week by student loan company LendEDU finds that Americans purchase $206.69 worth of lottery tickets per year.
 I was truly shocked by this figure.
-First of all there are many people who don’t purchase a single ticket on principle, and countless others who purchase something on the order of a single ticket per year.
+First of all, there are many people who don’t purchase a single ticket on principle, and countless others who purchase something on the order of a single ticket per year.
 Given that the study, based on data sets from the various states, derives its averages from the states’ total populations (and not just those who purchase tickets), one can infer that lottery participants’ actual purchases are higher still!

 LendEDU finds that residents of Massachusetts are by far the biggest lottery ticket buyers, spending $734.85 per capita, followed by neighboring Rhode Island at $513.75.
 Delaware ($420.82), New York ($398.77) and West Virginia ($359.78) round out the list of states whose populations are most willing to throw their money away, or to keep the dream alive – however you want to view it.